daoism-systems/safe-decentralized-registry/readme.md

 <br>

-6. click on that safe to go to transaction builder
+6. Click on that Safe to proceed to transaction builder

-7. on transaction builder, there is a ERC20 token address pre-populated, and it exposes it's ABI.
+7.In the transaction builder, you will see an ERC20 token address that is pre-populated and it's ABI is exposed.

 <div>
   <img src="https://i.imgur.com/KStR6YN.png" width=70%>